 - 88% of respondents considered the availability of extended hours of operation to be important.

 Information in relation to childcare will be regularly updated on the Association’s website.
-Members with enquiries in relation to childcare are welcome to get in touch with Ting Lim on 9229 1739 or via email: email@example.com
+Members with enquiries in relation to childcare are welcome to get in touch with the coordinator of services and benefits, Chris Winslow, on (02) 9229 1732 or via email: email@example.com